Macaulay2/M2/Macaulay2/e/pi-readme.txt

            masks to flip the reversed fields
      the lcm routine, extended to provide the factors the gcd routine, extended to provide the factors

+some basic areas

+     grevlex (wts = 1,1,1,...)

+     lrevlex (wts = -1,-1,...)

+     wrevlex (wts given)

+     etc

+some composite areas:

+     product order, constructed from an array of areas

+     additional weights, constructed from an area